 Services usually last about an hour and a half (10.00 - 11.30).

 9. What happens after service?

 Please join us for free coffee, tea and biscuits straight after service.
-There are comfy sofas in the back right corner in an area we call ‘theHub’ and coffee tables and chairs near the coffee counter.
+Coffee tables and chairs are available at the back.
 Members of our Leadership and/or Welcome Team would be delighted to answer any questions you may have if you’re new (or relatively new) to church.
 You’ll find that our people love to chat and there is never a rush to the exit at the end!